Scarborough Community Safety Week 2014

 Making our communities safer, stronger and more vibrant for all residents

-Click here to find out what is happening during Safety Week across Scarborough.
+Click here to find out what happened during 2014 Safety Week across Scarborough.

 Major Themes of the Safety Week:

-- Road Safety (Pedestrian Safety including schoolchildren, seniors and youth, cyclists and commuting issues, vehicle safety, etc.)
+- Road Safety – Includes Pedestrian Safety including schoolchildren, seniors and youth, cyclists and commuting issues, vehicle safety, etc.

-- Community Safety (Violence, fear of violence, crimes, safety of children, seniors and women in the neighbourhood/ public space, community relationships and neighbourhood matters)
+- Community Safety – Includes Violence, fear of violence, crimes, safety of children, seniors and women in the neighbourhood/ public space, community relationships and neighbourhood matters

-- Family Safety (Domestic issues and family dynamics, resistance techniques, gas and electrical safety, safety of children at home, abuse, etc.)
+- Family Safety – Includes Domestic issues and family safety, Resistance techniques, Gas and electrical and fire safety, Safety of children at home, Senior abuse/ safety, Sexual health and safety, etc.

-- Youth Safety (Dealing with youth related issues i.e. bullying, cyber vigilance, drug activities, gangs, homelessness)
+- Youth Safety – Includes Dealing with youth related issues i.e. bullying, cyber vigilance, drug activities, gangs, homelessness

-Oct 8 to 11: Workshops, seminars, discussions and information sessions on Financial Safety and Family Safety will be held at multiple locations across Scarborough at community service organizations, libraries, Hub, etc.
+Sep 22 to 26 : Workshops, seminars, discussions and information sessions on Financial Safety, Family Safety, Youth Safety and Community Safety will be held in multiple locations across Scarborough at community service organizations, libraries, hubs, high-schools, etc.

 Organizing Committee Members